- COMPLAINTS HANDLING

 the firm maintains a management information system comprising the following data:

 - complaints notifications and reviews;

 - file reviews; and

 - client surveys.

-7.3 The records are maintained in a format that enables the SRA to inspect them on request and all issues which amount to serious professional misconduct or breaches of the SRA Handbook or Authorisation Rules will be reported to the SRA by the director.
+7.3 The records are maintained in a format that enables the SRA to inspect them on request and all issues which amount to serious professional misconduct or breaches of the Solicitors Regulation Authority’s Code of Conduct will be reported to the Authority by a director.

 During any government imposed pandemic restrictions the meeting will be held virtually and not at a face to face meeting.